CalebCoughenour/CMM-Crypto/README.md

 * _Open a shell program & navigate to your desktop_
 * _Clone the repository using the copied URL and the "git clone" command_
 * _In the shell program, navigate to the root directory of the newly created file called "CMM-Crypto"_
+* _In the root directory, create a file named ".env"_
+* _Navigate to the newly created .env file.
+This is where you will add your API key by typing "API_KEY={your key here}"_
+* _In the root directory, add a file named ".gitignore" if you do not already have one_
+* _Add .env to your .gitignore file_
+* _Commit just your .gitignore file to your github_
 * _In the root directory run "npm install"_
 * _Once the installs have successfully completed, run "npm run start"_